 His work on “Under the Sea” showed off a more creative, fun-loving side to his craft.
 When Disney attempted to scrap a more serious song of his, “Part of Your World,” he fought tooth and nail to keep it in the film.
 That song, along with the other the duo wrote, earned them two Golden Globe nominations and three Academy Award nominations.
 Ashman also wrote with Menken on Beauty and the Beast.
 Unfortunately, the film released after his untimely death from AIDS.

 Paving a Future for Animated Musicals

-Ashman also pitched an idea for a musical about the story of Aladdin.
+Ashman also pitched an idea for a musical about the story of Aladdin (not the live-action one).
 The film came later after his death, but only thanks to his suggestion.
 Between this idea and his work on two of Disney’s strongest films in decades, Ashman’s influence is felt to this day.
 We likely would not have musical films featuring the likes of Anna and Elsa without the role he played in reintroducing magic to Disney’s movies.
 It’s hard to conceptualize today how dead in the water Disney’s animated motion pictures were before these films.
 Needless to say, recognition for his contributions to musicals, film, and Disney is well overdue.
 The upcoming Disney Plus film, Howard, will overview his time at Disney and relationship and role with Alan Menken.

 The film first screened at a series of festivals, including the Aspen Filmfest and the Tribeca Film Festival.
 It releases on Disney Plus next month on August 7.
 If you’re excited about the new movie, then let us know in the comments!